 You must open yourself up to new experiences wherever these may happen.
 It must challenge you to push your boundaries and help open your mind to new ways of thinking and ideas.

-Slow travellers are categorized into two types.
+Slow travelers are categorized into two types.

 Those who travel to their next destination slowly.

-For instance, they prefer to travel by train instead of by plane, or ride the bike instead of a car.
+For instance, they prefer to travel by train instead of by plane or ride the bike instead of a car.
 This way, they can get closer to local people and feel the atmosphere of the places they travel through.

 Those who immerse in their destination